-Patients and their families need standardised care, support and information at diagnosis.
+Patients and their families need standardised care, support and information at diagnosis wherever they live.

 Getting told your baby has nystagmus is an anxious time.
 It’s even harder if all the medical information seems a bit bewildering, if testing is inconsistent and depends on where you live and you don’t know where to turn for support.